zoeskan/MCB185/unit1-linux.md

 ```

 To get the behavior of "one or more intervening letters" we could pipe the
-previous command to grep and remove all double-z's.
+previous command to another grep and remove all double-z's, but that doesn't
+really do what we want.

 ```
 gunzip -c dictionary.gz | grep "z.*z" | grep -v "zz"
 ```

-Alternatively, we can use `+` to mean "one or more".
-The "basic" regular
+Instead, we use `+` to mean "one or more".
+The "basic" regular expression
-expression syntax requires one to backslash the `+` while the "extended" syntax
+syntax requires one to backslash the `+` while the "extended" syntax (signaled
-(signaled with the `-E` flag) does not.
-The extended version is similar to what
+with the `-E` flag) does not.
+The extended version is similar to what we will
-we will use in Python much later in the course.
+use in Python much later in the course.

 ```
 gunzip -c dictionary.gz | grep "z.\+z"